shawngraham/5706-source/content/docs/syllabus/assessment.md

     Module 2: 33 %
     Module 3: 33 %

-I reserve the right to adjust those percentages to take into account the particular circumstances of the student, or to override them completely in favour of a compelling Exit Ticket.
+I reserve the right to adjust those percentages to take into account the particular circumstances of the student as indicated at the top of this page, or to override them completely in favour of a compelling Exit Ticket.